ArturN31/Frontend_react_CW1/README.md

 - Amount of displayed recipes select options (to limit the output).
 - Recipe filtering by title and by ingredients, e.g., chicken breasts, salt, pepper, etc. (compares arrays)
-- Calculation of entire dish nutrients, calculation of serving nutrients. (single fetch for each recipe to minimize 502 errors)
+- Calculation of entire dish nutrients, calculation of serving nutrients (single fetch for each recipe to lower the amount of get requests to external API).
-- Included backend server that is used to fetch recipe data, insert rating and reviews.
+- Included backend server that is used to fetch recipe data and insert reviews.
+- Fetched data from backend is passed to child components to lower the amount of get requests.
 - Calculation of fetched ratings and output.
 - Output of fetched reviews - last 5 reviews in reversed order - newest review first.
 - Client side routing to lower cognitive load.
 Minimizes amount of cards on screen.